Baby-Friendly Hospital Initiative | Maternity Care Services

 The designation was awarded after a rigorous on-site survey at the hospital demonstrated the successful implementation of the ten steps, including: educating expecting mothers about breastfeeding, helping initiate breastfeeding within one hour of birth, and teaching women how to maintain lactation.
 Baby-Friendly also encourages breastfeeding on demand, and “rooming in” – a mother-infant bonding practice.

-Jersey Shore President Steven G. Littleson, FACHE adds, “Breastfeeding has a profound impact on public health worldwide, and it’s important for hospitals and health care practitioners to serve as breastfeeding advocates.
+Hackensack Meridian’s President of Hospital Services, Steven G. Littleson, FACHE adds, “Breastfeeding has a profound impact on public health worldwide, and it’s important for hospitals and health care practitioners to serve as breastfeeding advocates.
 As both a hospital president and a father, I’m proud that Jersey Shore educates new mothers about this powerful and preventive practice, and has earned the Baby-Friendly designation.”

 Did You Know?

-- Only about 5% of U.S. babies are born in hospitals that are designated Baby-Friendly
+- As of March, 2017 20% of U.S. babies are born in hospitals that are designated Baby-Friendly

 - Breastfeeding for 9 months reduces a baby's odds of becoming overweight by more than 30%